-Mobile Home Foundation Repair
+Mobile Home Foundation Repair in Florida

 Cracked blocks.
 Leaning piers.
 Floors that slope toward one side of the home.
-When your mobile home's foundation starts to fail, the signs show up everywhere, from walls pulling apart and doors that won't close to windows jamming in their frames.
-The longer it goes, the worse it gets, because every day your home sits on a compromised foundation, the weight distribution shifts further out of alignment and the damage spreads to other parts of the structure.
+When a mobile home's foundation starts to fail, the signs show up everywhere, from walls pulling apart and doors that won't close to windows jamming in their frames.
+The longer it goes, the worse it gets, because every day the home sits on a compromised foundation, the weight distribution shifts further out of alignment and the damage spreads to other parts of the structure.

-What Does a Mobile Home Foundation Actually Do?
+What a Mobile Home Foundation Actually Does

-This system creates a crawlspace between the ground and the floor of your home.
-That space gives access to plumbing, electrical, ductwork, and the vapor barrier that protects against moisture.
-When the foundation is working properly, your floors are level, your doors open and close smoothly, and the home's weight is evenly distributed across every support point.
+This system creates a crawlspace between the ground and the floor of the home, giving access to plumbing, electrical, ductwork, and the vapor barrier that protects against moisture.
+When the foundation is working properly, floors stay level, doors open and close smoothly, and the home's weight distributes evenly across every support point.
+When it's not, things go wrong quickly.

 Signs Your Foundation Needs Repair

 Foundation problems don't fix themselves.
 They compound.
 A single pier that settles a quarter of an inch puts extra load on the piers around it, which accelerates their settling too.
-What starts as a minor issue in one area of the home can become a structural problem that affects the entire property within months.
+What starts as a minor issue in one area of the home can become a structural problem affecting the entire property within months.
 Here's what to look for:

-- Bouncy or soft spots in the floor: this can indicate both foundation issues and subfloor damage.
+- Bouncy or soft spots in the floor: can indicate both foundation issues and subfloor damage.
 When a pier settles, the unsupported span of flooring above it flexes under weight.

 Soil Movement and Erosion